R35007/properties-vscode-extension/README.md

 - Set custom timestamp using `properties.settings.dateTimeFormat`.
 For more date time formate please click [here](https://www.npmjs.com/package/dateformat#mask-options)
 - We can change copy action in setting using `properties.settings.copyAction` to `Location` to copy only file or folder path.
 - The selection details may not show if the current active file size is greater than `20mb` due to vscode limitations.
 - The `Extension` and `Mime Type` will only show to file properties and will be hidden in folder properties
+- Show or Hide any audio, video and image properties using `properties.settings.metaData` in vscode settings.

 ## Author